oroinc/documentation/dev_guide/data/reports_configuration.rst

 .. seealso::

-    You can also :ref:`configure reports via the web UI <doc-reports-manage>`.
+    You can also :ref:`configure reports via the web UI <user-guide--business-intelligence--reports--use-custom-reports>`.

 .. _book-reports-configuration: